Alija Izetbegovic’s Biography

 (source: family archive)

-The book “Islam between East and West” was published in English in America in 1984 and in Bosnian in Belgrade in 1988, while Izetbegovic was still in prison.
-In the book, that has been translated into nine languages, the author deals with Islam and its place in the modern world, while opening up a series of topics and questions regarding mankind in general.
-Although the prosecution used the text of the “Islamic Declaration” in the mounted trial against Izetbegovic, he believed that, in fact, the book “Islam between East and West” was the reason for his arrest.
+The book “Islam between East and West” was published in English in the United States in 1984 and in Bosnian in Belgrade in 1988, while Izetbegovic was still in prison.
+In the book, which has been translated into at least nine languages, the author deals with Islam and its place in the modern world, while opening up a series of topics and questions regarding mankind in general.
+Although the prosecution used the text of the “Islamic Declaration” in the staged trial against Izetbegovic, he believed that, in fact, the book “Islam between East and West” was the reason for his arrest.

-During his second term in prison, Izetbegovic began writing notes.
+During his second term in prison, Izetbegovic began writing down notes.
 They were reflections on life and destiny, religion and politics, the read works and their authors.
-Thus, there were thirteen small notebooks in an A5 format, which Izetbegovic edited and published in 1999 under the title “My Escape to Freedom”.
+At the end, there were thirteen small A5 notebooks, which Izetbegovic edited and published in 1999 under the title “My Escape to Freedom”.

-In prison, Izetbegovic continued his fight to reduce his sentence.
+In prison, Izetbegovic continued his struggle to reduce his sentence.
 He wrote to the Federal Court of the SFRY (Socialist Federal Republic of Yugoslavia), pointing to the illegality of the court process.
-On appeal, the Supreme Court of the Republic of Bosnia and Herzegovina symbolically reduced the sentence from 14 to 12 years in prison; The Federal Court of SFRY reversed the verdict and reduced it to a ‘verbal delict’, for which he was sentenced to nine years.
-Shortly thereafter, the Criminal Law provision on ‘verbal delict’ was repealed.
-Izetbegovic stayed in prison five years and eight months and was finally released on 25 November 1988.
+Following the appeal, the Supreme Court of the Republic of Bosnia and Herzegovina symbolically reduced the sentence from 14 to 12 years in prison; the Federal Court of SFRY reversed the verdict and reduced it to a ‘verbal delict’, for which he was sentenced to nine years.
+Shortly after, the Criminal Law provision on ‘verbal delict’ was repealed.
+Izetbegovic stayed in prison for five years and eight months and was finally released on 25 November 1988.

 On the way to the polling station during the first democratic elections in 1990